-I have visited Agbogbloshie once every two weeks (sometimes more) for more than a year now, and things are getting worse (not better), as new burning spots seem to be springing up every now and then.
+I have visited Agbogbloshie once every two weeks (sometimes more) for more than a year and a half, and things are getting worse, as new burning spots seem to be springing up now and then.

-Activities at Agbogbloshie have rather intensified in the last few months, worsening toxicity concerns.
+Activities at Agbogbloshie have rather intensified in the last 1 year, worsening toxicity concerns.

 Things are not looking good at Agbogbloshie and won't be looking good if the Government of Ghana does not intervene (instead of shoving it all on a development partner such as the German implementing agency GIZ).

 Lots of African governments have more than half a century record of failure at almost everything.
 I will actually be surprised if anyone expects Ghana's EPA (terribly underfunded and resourced), MESTI and the Accra Metropolitan Assembly to understand any bit of the extent of the environmental pollution at Agbogbloshie.

 Ghana's EPA for instance has only 15 air quality monitors (plus 10 low-cost sensors) in the whole of Ghana.
 All located in the Greater Accra Region.
 None for the rest of the country's 15 regions.